oracle-devrel/devo.tutorials/labeling_yolov5/labeling_in_oci.md

 ## Introduction

-I've had always been curious about using Vision ML in some projects of mine.
+I've always been curious about using Vision ML in some projects of mine.
 I  dreamt of knowing how a Tesla autopilot worked on the inside, and whether I could make my own AI system at some point in my life.
 I was tired of dreaming, so I decided to learn by example (hands-on).

 I set my focus on re-learning everything I knew about Vision ML (which is what I call image/video processing concerning Machine Learning in one way or another).